TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/install-tyk-enterprise-portal/configuration.md

 This option is only required for the `s3` storage type and will be ignored for the `fs` and `db` storage types.

 ### TLS configuration
-This section provides a reference for the TLS configuration settings to enable connection to the portal's UI over https.
+This section explains the TLS configuration settings to enable connection to the portal's UI over HTTPS.

 #### PORTAL_TLS_ENABLE
 **Config file:** TLSConfig.Enable <br/>
 **Type:** `boolean` <br/>
 **Description**: Enables or disables connection over https.
-When TLS is enabled, the portal will expect a TLS certificate to be provided via PORTAL_TLS_CERTIFICATES.
+When TLS is enabled, the portal will expect a TLS certificate to be provided via *PORTAL_TLS_CERTIFICATES*.
-When TLS is enabled and no certificates provided, the portal won't start.
+When TLS is enabled and no certificates are provided, the portal won't start.
 The default value is `false`.

 #### PORTAL_TLS_CERTIFICATES
 **Config file:** TLSConfig.Certificates <br/>
 **Type:** `string` <br/>
-**Description**: A json-formatted string that provides hostname and paths to a cert and a key file.
-To work correctly, the portal need the following properties in the config string:
+**Description**: A JSON formatted string that provides the hostname , in addition to the paths to a TLS certificate and key file:
-- `Name`: a hostname of the portal, should match with the hostname of the certificate file.
+- `Name`: The hostname of the portal.
+This should match with the hostname of the certificate file.
-- `CertFile`: a path to a TLS certificate file for the specified hostname.
+- `CertFile`: The path to a TLS certificate file for the specified hostname.
-- `KeyFile`: a path to a TlS key file for the specified hostname.
+- `KeyFile`: The path to a TLS key file for the specified hostname.
 Example:
 ```json
 [{"Name": "tyk.io","CertFile": "portal.crt","KeyFile": "portal.key"}]